oracle/oracle-database-operator/README.md

   * Oracle Autonomous Database on dedicated Cloud infrastructure (ADB-D)
   * Oracle Autonomous Container Database (ACD) (infrastructure) is the infrastructure for provisioning Autonomous Databases.
 * Containerized Single Instance databases (SIDB) deployed in the Oracle Kubernetes Engine (OKE) and any k8s where OraOperator is deployed
-* Containerized Sharded databases (SHARDED) deployed in OKE and any k8s where OraOperator is deployed
+* Containerized Oracle Globally Distributed Databases(GDD) deployed in OKE and any k8s where OraOperator is deployed
 * Oracle Multitenant Databases (CDB/PDBs)
 * Oracle Base Database Cloud Service (BDBCS)
 * Oracle Data Guard (Preview status)